stephbuon/stephbuon.github.io/docs/_posts/2018-11-18-hansardr-a-software-package.markdown

 ---
 layout: post
 title:  'hansardr: A Software Package in R'
-description: An R library for easily accessing a clean Hansard corpus with disambiguated speakers.
+description: Easily access a cleaned version of the Hansard corpus with improved speaker names in the R environment.
 date:   2020-11-11 15:01:35 +0300
 image:  '/images/hansardr.png'
 tags:   [Hansard, Digital History, R, Software]